leotiger/grav-plugin-backup-manager/README.md

 > Enhanced backup for your Grav instance

+## Discontinued

+The backup tool build into GRAV Admin plugin offers everything you need ourdays.

 ## Why is user driven backup important?

 Users of emerging projects like Grav need freedom.
 Backup and archive facilities that work